 S corporation shareholders.
 Because you can't treat a 2% shareholder of an S corporation as an employee for this exclusion, you must include the value of accident or health benefits you provide to the employee in the employee's wages subject to federal income tax withholding.
-However, you can exclude the value of these benefits (other than payments for specific injuries or illnesses not made under a plan set up to benefit all employees or certain groups of employees) from the employee's wages subject to social security, Medicare, and FUTA taxes.
+However, you can exclude the value of these benefits (other than payments for specific injuries or illnesses not made under a plan set up to benefit all employee's wages subject to social security, Medicare, and FUTA taxes.
 See Announcement 92-16 for more information.
 You can find Announcement 92-16 on page 53 of Internal Revenue Bulletin 1992-5.